Night-Studio-games/cdn/README.md

-# Night-Studio CLI
+# Night-Studio CDN
-The CLI for games, icons and avatars of Night-Studio
+The CDN for games, icons and avatars of Night-Studio

+In development